Teen Scene (TV series)

-Teen Scene is an Australian television series which aired from 1964 to 1965 on the ABC.
+Teen Scene is an Australian television series which aired from 3 October 1964 to 1965 on ABC Television.
 Produced in Melbourne, it was hosted by Johnny Chester.
 It was a half-hour music series aimed at teenagers.
 The series also featured a Hall of Fame segment, and regular bands were The Chessmen and The Thin Men.

+In one episode a dance style called "The Cling" was demonstrated.